jordanleeeee/3111Project/readme.md

         to the end-zone, the stone will be thrown towards the one that hits more monsters.
 If the same number of monsters are hit by the stone, choose any monster you wish.
 (1)
             1. Create a test case in JUnit to show your algorithm.
 (1)
-        1. *Note: a stone can be thrown to a grid that contains a tower if it make sense.
-The tower will not be destroy because of that.*
+        1. *Note: a stone can be thrown to a grid that contains a sample.mapElement.tower if it make sense.
+The sample.mapElement.tower will not be destroy because of that.*
 1. Monster
     1. All monster are able to walk towards the end-zone with a shortest path (choose any path if there are two shortest paths).
 (1)
         1. Furthermore, Fox is a very wise monster that will not simply walk a shortest path.
 Fox will try to